Revisiting Invex Functions: Explicit Kernel Constructions and Characterizations: Connections to other generalizations of convexity

 \section{Connections to other generalizations of convexity}

-We show the relationship between invex functions, pseudoconvex functions, and quasiconvex functions for (possibly nonsmooth) locally Lipschitz continuous functions.
+We show the relationship between invex functions, pseudoconvex functions, and quasiconvex functions for possibly nonsmooth locally Lipschitz continuous functions.
 This generalizes the result in \cite{mishra08} to the nonsmooth setting and is important for treating nonsmooth non-pseudoconvex invex functions that often appear in signal processing.
 We summarize the relationship and examples in Figures \ref{fig_venn} and \ref{fig_ex}.
-We also briefly summarize the connections to quasar-convex functions and Polyak--{\L}ojasiewicz inequality.
+Then, we provide a characterization theorem for pseudoconvex functions in terms of kernel functions.